hpfem/hermes-tutorial/doc/src/hermes2d/P07-trilinos.rst

 Tutorial Part VII (Using Trilinos)
 ==================================

-This section shows how to use Trilinos solvers.
+This section shows how to use Trilinos and in particular the NOX solver.

 .. toctree::
     :maxdepth: 2